 Many times credits, comp rooms, rebates, and complimentary items are forgotten.
 Make sure to include them!
 They might save you some precious dollars that you were not planning on.

 Making sure to account for some of these hidden budget items can put you on a better path for financial success.
 Do you have some other event planning costs that typically are missed?
 We would love to hear from you on some other areas that might be helpful to others.
-Join us on Twitter, Facebook, or share a comment below.
+Join us on Twitter, Facebook.

-And don’t forget to check out our Guide to Having the Events Budget Talk!
+Up next, don’t forget to check out our Guide to Having the Events Budget Talk and discover the best budget-friendly event planning ideas.